 All of the Shelley facilities are now gone.
 Only its history and its unmatched products and highly collectable wares carry on to this day.

-If you would like to know more about Shelley China or join the National Shelley China Club simply go to their website at www.shelleychinaclub.com .
+If you would like to know more about Shelley china and patterns or would like to join the National Shelley China Club, simply go to their website at www.shelleychinaclub.com.

 Cost of annual membership is $40 USD for single memberships, $55 USD for family memberships and includes a very informative and colorful magazine mailed out quarterly.
 Additionally, the NSCC holds a fun annual conference and various regional meetings throughout the year.